top of page

 • The SENDCO is a Thrive Childhood Licensed Practitioner.

-• Alongside our Pastoral.nurture team, we have a Family Support Work - Mrs Emma Groom -who works part time in school, offering support and guidance to families
+• Alongside our Pastoral nurture team, we have a Family Support Worker - Mrs Emma Groom -who works part time in school, offering support and guidance to families

-• Our SENDCo is a Lead Inclusion Practitioner for Wiltshire, meaning she support other SENCos across the Local Authority.
+• Our SENDCo is a Lead Inclusion Practitioner for Wiltshire, meaning she supports other SENCos across the Local Authority.

 • We currently have 1 member of support staff supporting our children with Speech and Language targets.
 Some of this is within class, and some is 1:1 working on specific targets.
 We also have a TA supporting the Reception children with their speech and language through the Sunshine Group.